enkidevs/curriculum/lua/roblox-studio/tweening-service-applications-ii/multiple-tweens-ii.md

 ## Practice

-In the spinning block example, everything but orientation was changed in the new propertyTable because ???
+In the spinning block example, everything but orientation was changed in the new propertyTable to ???

-- keeping orientation the same will maintain the direction of the rotation
+- Maintain the direction of the rotation
-- there is no such thing as backwards rotation
+- Reverse the direction of the rotation
-- changing too many variables at once will break TweenService
+- Simplify the propertyTable
-- orientation does not affect the result that much
+- Not overload the table

 ---